Links

 npx @capgo/cli doctor

-Command to check if your are up to date with capgo packages.
+Command to check if you are up-to-date with Capgo packages.

-This command will also be usefull for bug report.
+This command will also be useful for bug report.

 App